Common signs and symptoms of heart attack include:

 Severely ill patients, particularly those with heart failure or who are in cardiogenic shock, will be monitored closely and stabilized.
 Oxygen is administered, and fluids are given or replaced when it is appropriate to either increase or reduce blood pressure.
-Such patients may be given dopamine, dobutamine, or both.
+Such patients may be given dopamine, dobutamine, or other powerful medications (or a combination).
 Other treatments depend on the specific condition.

-Cardiogenic Shock.
 Cardiogenic shock is a dangerous condition that includes a drop in blood pressure and other abnormalities.
 Using a special long catheter, a procedure called intra-aortic balloon counterpulsation (IABP) can help patients with cardiogenic shock around the time of revascularization.
-IABP involves inserting a catheter containing a long balloon, which is inflated and deflated within the artery to boost blood pressure.
-Left ventricular assist devices that can provide more support may also be considered.
+IABP involves inserting a catheter containing a long balloon, which is inflated and deflated within the artery to boost blood pressure and decrease the load on the heart.
+More powerful left ventricular assist devices that can provide more support may also be considered.

 An arrhythmia is a deviation from the heart's normal beating pattern caused when the heart muscle is deprived of oxygen.

-Ventricular fibrillation is a lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they do not actually contract but quiver ineffectually.
+A lethal rhythm abnormality, in which the ventricles of the heart beat so rapidly that they DO NOT actually contract but quiver ineffectually.
 The pumping action necessary to keep blood circulating is lost.

-Preventing Ventricular Fibrillation.
-People who develop ventricular fibrillation do not always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
+People who develop ventricular fibrillation DO NOT always experience warning arrhythmias, and to date, there are no effective drugs for preventing arrhythmias during a heart attack.
 Preventive strategies include:

-Managing Other Arrhythmias.
-People with an arrhythmia called atrial fibrillation have a higher risk for stroke after a heart attack and should be treated with anticoagulants such as warfarin (Coumadin, generic), dabigatran (Pradaxa), rivaroxaban (Xarelto), or apixaban (Eliquis).
+People with an arrhythmia called atrial fibrillation have a higher risk for stroke after a heart attack and are usually treated with anticoagulants such as warfarin (Coumadin, generic), dabigatran (Pradaxa), rivaroxaban (Xarelto), or apixaban (Eliquis).
 Other rhythm disturbances called bradyarrhythmias (very slow rhythm disturbances) frequently develop in association with a heart attack and may be treated with atropine or pacemakers.

 Anti-clotting drugs that inhibit or break up blood clots are used at every stage of heart disease.
 Anti-clotting medications are generally classified as either antiplatelets or anticoagulants.
 Both antiplatelets and anticoagulants prevent blood clots from forming but they work in different ways: